 Not a phone person in your daily life?
 You’re not alone.
 As other messaging technologies gain steam, it’s easy to fall out of practice talking on the phone.
 Add to that the fact that phone interviews knock out one easy point of communication with the hiring manager—namely, body language—and you have a tricky situation for many interviewees.

-To maximize your chances of making a good impression on the hiring manager during your phone interview, there are a few important tips to remember:
+To maximize your chances of making a good impression on the hiring manager, there are a few important phone interview tips to remember:

 Practice, practice, practice.
 Conduct a mock interview with a friend, to cement your questions and qualifications in your mind.
 If you don't have someone to practice with, try LinkedIn's Interview Prep.
 You'll be able to record your answer and get feedback.

 - Prepare the room.
 Turn off call waiting, the ringer on other phones, and any alerts or other electronics that might go off during the interview.
 Find a quiet room or corner, so you can concentrate on the call.

 - Use a landline if possible.
 Cellphones are more likely to drop calls or experience technical difficulties.
 If you don't have access to a landline, don't worry.
 Many people no longer have landlines.
 Do try to pick an interview spot with good service.

 Keep your materials on hand.
 Have your resume, cover letter, and a list of your skills that match those in the job description, and keep them right where you can see them.
 Also have a copy of the job posting nearby, so you can reference the employer's requirements.